pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ---

+## AWS IAM Identity Center (successor to AWS Single Sign-On) - EXAM
+- One login (single sign-on) for all your
+  - **`AWS accounts in AWS Organizations`**
+  - Business cloud applications (e.g., Salesforce, Box, Microsoft 365, ...)
+  - SAML2.0-enabled applications
+  - EC2 Windows Instances

+- Identity providers
+- Built-in identity store in IAM Identity Center
+- 3rd party: Active Directory (AD), OneLogin, Okta...

+---

+## AWS Systems Manager - AWS Systems Manager OpsCenter
+Provides a central location where operations engineers and IT professionals can manage operational work items (OpsItems) related to AWS resources.

+An OpsItem is any operational issue or interruption that needs investigation and remediation.
+Using OpsCenter, you can view contextual investigation data about each OpsItem, including related OpsItems and related resources.
+You can also run Systems Manager Automation runbooks to resolve OpsItems.

+---

 ## Amazon [EMR](https://aws.amazon.com/emr/) - Optional
 is the industry-leading cloud big data solution for petabyte-scale data processing, interactive analytics, and machine learning using open-source frameworks such as Apache Spark, Apache Hive, and Presto.